History at CLSG aims to:

 There are many reasons why studying History is exciting:

 - History provides a unique opportunity to understand the motivations of individuals, and how this has influenced the world in which we live.
+There has rarely been a more important time to understand the complex background to the issues driving our world.

 - Lessons are stimulating and interactive, with a focus on using evidence to promote discussion and debate.